 According to the World Health Organization, “Globally, there are nearly 1.7 billion cases of diarrhoeal disease every year”.
 Diarrhea is the number one cause of malnutrition in children under 5.
 It kills 760,000 children under five years old each year.
 Diarrheal illness can be caused by contaminated food or water, or lack of sanitation practices.
 Children come into contact with feces through many routes, like unwashed hands, open sewage, groundwater, or insects.
 The major route that SODIS closes off is contamination through water.

 My middle school math teacher went somewhere amazing for her summer break last month.
 She was selected for a Space Academy Program in Alabama sponsored by Honeywell Educators!
 While learning some peculiar things about surviving in space flight, Ms. Pieklik also got tips from the experts on how to create captivating curriculum.
 Here’s the article if you wish to read more: Pieklik goes to Space Academy

-So I found out about this blog by an environmental educator in New York State called walkinpark.
+I recently found out about this blog by an environmental educator in New York State called walkinpark.
 He had the most modern and clever idea to create minute long clips of each park that he’s been to in New York State.
 I thought, for the people who can’t get to see all of the falls that are hidden in parts of New York State, this is a great way to explore without actually having to go out and explore.
-Plus it’s only a minute long, and with my attention span that’s on the dot!
-If you’re ever wanting to adventure around the various water falls in New York, check out the link.
+Plus it’s only a minute long, and with my attention span that’s on the dot.
+If you’re ever wanting to adventure around the various water falls in New York, check out his website!